jhooge/CourseraCourses/3_GettingAndCleaningData/peerAssessment/README.md

     <li>Averaging of each variable for each activity and each subject.</li>
 <ol>

+The script uses the three helper functions mergeData, extractCols and reformat to encapsulate its preprocessing steps in the following order.

 <h2>Merging Training and Test Data</h2>
 Let k be the number of training examples, l the number of test examples and m the number of features.
 Then the data will be merged in a [(k+l), m+2] dataframe.
 This dataframe combines the training and test data and contains the numeric subject and activity labels in the its first two columns.